May 4, 2026

 Facing a Felony Charge in New York

-A felony charge in New York is a serious criminal charge when an accused faces potential punishment of over 1-year imprisonment.
-A felony charge is more serious than a misdemeanor, which is a criminal charge when an accused faces potential punishment of imprisonment of up to 1 year.
-A […]
+A felony charge in New York is a serious criminal charge when an accused faces potential punishment of over 1 year of imprisonment.
+A felony charge is more serious than a misdemeanor, which is a criminal charge when an accused faces potential punishment of imprisonment of up to 1 […]

 December 15, 2017